 There’s also a camera on the right side of the combine that is looking at the harvested grain or soybean coming through the combine.
 The camera scans the crop looking for unnecessary material and then informs the combine to make adjustments based on what it sees to literally separate the wheat from the chaff.
 It’s computer vision driving automation inside a $500,000 machine that spends all day bumping along hot, dusty fields.
 I walked away thinking that John Deere’s greatest achievement might be in making technology that can handle the elements, something Apple failed to do when building its fancy butterfly keyboard.

 I also rode in a self-driving tractor.
-Other than my excitement of being outside on a beautiful day in Vegas instead of crammed into the convention center, the ride was pretty dull.
+I was incredibly nervous as my friend who lives in Virginia was recently involved in a tractor-trailer accident and is currently in the midst of a challenging lawsuit.
+She was quite badly injured but is thankfully on the road to recovery.
+Nonetheless, I decided to face my fears and hop on board.
+Other than my excitement of being outside on a beautiful day in Vegas instead of crammed into the convention center, the ride was actually pretty dull.
 Deere started with automation and geolocation back in 1999 so it has had time to make its tractors pretty smooth.
 And unlike me in the test ride, farmers actually welcome the self-driving functionality because it frees up their brain so they can pay attention to things such as the soil condition or the progress of the machine being dragged by the tractor.

 After the tractors, I spoke with Fabien Jordan, the CEO of Astrocast, a small satellite company.
 I’ve covered the satellite industry for years and have been skeptical of the economics of launching small sats with limited bandwidth for the IoT.
 Jordan says that the company has two satellites up in low-earth orbit at this time.
 The goal is to get 64 of them up there to handle millions of connected devices.